IBM/aspera-cli/CONTRIBUTING.md

 For preparation of a release, do the following:

-1. Select a ruby version to test with.
+1. Select a Ruby version to test with.
 2. Remove all gems: `make clean_gems`
 3. `cd tests && make full`